 I enjoy traveling and have had the opportunity to visit Mexico, Yugoslavia, the Dominican Republic, Honduras, Hong Kong, Nepal, Australia, Belize and now Puerto Rico.
 Through my travels, I have become reasonably fluent in Spanish, picked up a little French and now need to begin learning Italian.
 I love the Hispanic cultures, foods, language, and most especially the people I have been privileged to meet over the years.
 In my spare time, I also enjoy promoting the use of free and open source software (FOSS).
 For a number of years I enjoyed serving the Moodle community as part of the Plugins Team.
 This provided me a unique opportunity to see the creative ways that Moodle is being used around the world.
 My involvement with Moodle allows me to assist a variety of Jesuit institutions in better collaborating through the use of technology including the Arrupe Virtual Learning Institute.

 As a Jesuit, Our Mission involves the service of faith and the promotion of justice.
 Cristianisme i Justícia is dedicated to reflecting on social and theological issues to help integrate one's faith, culture and commitment to social justice.
 I am committed to a faith I have a special interest in sharing the Spiritual Exercises of Saint Ignatius Loyola.
 To that end, I have written a series of reflections based on the Spiritual Exercises called Toward Greater Freedom which aims to help people foster a personal relationship with Jesus.
-There are many resources for learning more about the Spiritual Exercises including Creighton's Online Retreat or .

 Copyright 2020· All rights reserved